 - Originality – A slot doesn’t necessarily have to be innovative to be good.
 There are even examples of clones that outshine the original.
 What we don’t like, however, are lazy providers who systematically clone and re-skin their own (or others) games.

 - Potential – For years now, there’s been a demand for increased potential and high variance brought on by massively successful slots such as Bonanza and Dead or Alive 2.
 Unfortunately, there are still providers out there who genuinely seem to believe that 20x is an “epic win”.
 It’s not.
+On the flip side, this is an entertainment industry and a good game does not necessarily need to have ridiculous potential or brutal volatility in order to become successful.

 Bigwinboard Review Scale

-Slots reviews don’t just boil down to just “good game” or “bad game”.
-Bigwinboard reviewers, which includes both hardcore gamers and recreational gamers, are dedicated to thoughtful, well considered criticism that takes several factors into account.
+Slots reviews don’t just boil down to “good game” or “bad game”.
+Bigwinboard reviewers, which includes both hardcore gamers and recreational players, are dedicated to thoughtful, well considered criticism that takes several factors into account.
 The final score is a point of reference, but if you really wish to understand whether a slot is for you or not, you will find what you’re looking for in the content of the review itself – including demo play in many cases.

 Bigwinboard.com uses a 10-point scoring system with increments.
 The examples here are meant to clarify and describe what those scores most often mean to us.
 Scores are a helpful summation to the reviewer’s opinion, but it’s worth to accentuate that they’re not the review itself.
 A final score may be subject to change after a game has been released as the live performance of the slot can end up giving us a better understanding of it.